apidb-io/ansibledb_opensource/README.md

  * Clone the repo into the same base DIR as our collection: ````git clone https://github.com/apidb-io/custom_extensions.git````
  * Edit the main.yml ````vi custom_extensions/main.yml````
- * Un-hash the playbooks you would like to run
+ * Un-hash the playbooks you would like to run.
+Some fact collections will only work on specific operating system versions.

 ````
     - custom_extensions/extensions/tidyup.yml # Cleans out old files
 #    - custom_extensions/extensions/sample_facts.yml # My own loacl fact collection populates the dashboard.